What affects cost planning for moves in Coventry

 Distance affects cost mainly when driving time is substantial.
 For local moves within Coventry, the handling at each property sets the hours.
 Lift bookings, concierge rules and timed loading bays can create waiting periods.
 Traffic near ring-road junctions and school-run congestion tighten loading windows and reduce schedule flexibility.
 Loading time usually outweighs driving time, which is why accurate access notes make such a difference to the final total.

-What affects moving costs in Coventry
+What affects cost planning for moves in Coventry

 Cost driverWhat changes the timeWhy it affects total cost